Native Mac feel

 Yes.
 Raven reads plain .md files and [[wiki-style]] backlinks.
 If your Obsidian vault is mostly Markdown files, Raven can work with the same folder.

 Yes.
 Raven is local-first.
-Notes are files on your device, and sync between Mac and iPhone is optional.
+Notes are files on your device, and sync between Mac, iPhone, and iPad is optional.